ibm-cloud-docs/assistant/dialog-runtime.md

 1. Click to open the root node that you want to edit.
 1. Click **Customize**, and then click the **Digressions** tab.
-1. Set the *Allow digressions into this node* toggle to **Off**.
+1. Set the **Allow digressions into this node** switch to **Off**.
 1. Click **Apply**.

 If you decide that you want to prevent digressions into several root nodes, but do not want to edit each one individually, you can add the nodes to a folder.
-From the *Customize* page of the folder, you can set the *Allow digressions into this node* toggle to **Off** to apply the configuration to all of the nodes at once.
+From the *Customize* page of the folder, you can set the **Allow digressions into this node** switch to **Off** to apply the configuration to all of the nodes at once.
 See [Organizing the dialog with folders](/docs/assistant?topic=assistant-dialog-tasks#dialog-tasks-folders) for more information.

 ### Digression tutorial
 {: #dialog-runtime-digression-tutorial}